-Short-range transit plans for the City of Waukesha and Waukesha County were completed in 2000.
-Assistance was provided to Waukesha and Ozaukee Counties in the solicitation, evaluation, and selection of contract service providers.
+Short-range transit plans for the City of Waukesha and Ozaukee and Waukesha Counties were completed in 2002.
+Preparation of a short-range transit plan for the Kenosha area was initiated.
+Assistance was provided to Washington County in monitoring the effectiveness of commuter bus service provided under a CMAQ demonstration grant.
 Assistance was provided in the preparation of a grant application for the Milwaukee area and through the Wisconsin Employment Transportation Assistance Program.